 Must have never been married, nor had a marriage annulled

-Competition Requirements As a Miss Mississippi candidate, you will be expected to advance your social impact initiative, the Miss Mississippi Organization, and serve as an ambassador for the Miss America Organization, raising funds and awareness for the scholarship program.
+Competition Requirements As a Miss Mississippi delegate, you will be expected to advance your social impact initiative, the Miss Mississippi Organization, and serve as an ambassador for the Miss America Organization, raising funds and awareness for the scholarship program.
 Local Competition Phases of Competition

 Scoring Percentages for all local competitions are as follows: